-Inactive Members: Valuation liability equals 200% of accumulated contributions.
-Future Administrative Expenses: An expense adjustment based on actual expenses for the previous year is reflected in the development of recommended employer contribution levels.
+Inactive Members: Valuation liability equals 250% of accumulated contributions.

+Future Administrative Expenses: No provisions made; expenses of the System are paid by the State.

 Unknown Data for Participants: Same as those exhibited by participants with similar known characteristics.
 If not specified, participants are assumed to be male.

-Percent Married: 85% of male members and 50% of female members are assumed to be married.
+Percent Married: Groups A/D: 75.4% of male members and 64.0% of female members are assumed to be married.

+Group C: 73.3% of male members and 61.0% of female members are assumed to be married.

+Group F: 71.4% of male members and 63.1% of female members are assumed to be married.

 Age of Spouse: Females three years younger than males.

-Actuarial Value of Assets: A smoothing method is used, under which the value of assets for actuarial purposes equals market value less a five-year phase-in of the differences between actual and assumed investment return.
-The value of assets for actuarial purposes may not differ from market value of assets by more than 20%.
+Actuarial Value of Assets: The amount of the assets for valuation purposes equals the preliminary asset value plus 20% of the difference between market and preliminary asset values.
+The preliminary asset value is equal to the previous year's asset value (for valuation purposes) adjusted for contributions less benefit payments and expenses plus expected investment income.
+If necessary, a further adjustment is made to ensure that the valuation assets are within 20% of the market value.

 Actuarial Cost Method: Entry Age Actuarial Cost Method.
 Entry Age is the age at date of employment or, if date is unknown, current age minus years of service.
 Normal Cost and Actuarial Accrued Liability are calculated on an individual basis and are allocated by salary, with Normal Cost determined using the plan of benefits applicable to each participant.

-Changes Actuarial Assumptions: Based on reviews of economic assumptions, rates of mortality and future expectations of experience, the following actuarial assumptions was changed: Assumed inflation was lowered from 3.00% to 2.50%.
-Investment return was lowered from 7.95% to 7.50%.
-Assumed COLA increases were lowered from 1.50% to 1.15% for Group A members and 1.80% to 1.30% for Group B, C and D members.
-Mortality tables were updated from variations of RP-2000 with static projection to variations of RP-2014 with generational improvement.
+Changes Actuarial Assumptions: Based on reviews of economic assumptions, rates of mortality and future expectations of experience, the following actuarial assumptions was changed:

+Assumed inflation was lowered from 3.00% to 2.50%.

+- Investment return was lowered from 7.95% to 7.50%. - Assumed COLA increases were lowered from 3.00% to 2.55% for Group A, C and D members and for Group F members who retired after July 1, 2008, and from 1.50% to 1.40% for all other Group F members. - Mortality tables were updated from variations of RP-2000 with static projection to variations of RP-2014 with generational improvement.